 The Percieved Importance of The Presentation

-In other words, instead of seeing jurors distrust and discount the side with greater technoligcal reliance, we found the opposite: If one side is using visuals, than the case is more likely to be about the visuals used, and that is something -- country lawyer schtick notwithstanding -- that can only hurt the less technological party.
+In other words, instead of seeing jurors distrust and discount the side with greater technoligcal reliance, we found the opposite: If one side is using visuals, then the case is more likely to be about the visuals used, and that is something — country lawyer schtick notwithstanding — that can only hurt the less technological party.

 That finding is also quite consistent with hundreds of post-trial interviews that we have conducted.
 It is quite rare these days to come across a former juror criticizing technology for being too fancy or too expensive.
 When technology fails, the more common accounts are that: a) the attorney didn’t know how to use it, and wasted our time, or b) it was repetitive, and wasted our time, or c) we couldn’t understand it, so it wasted our time (see the theme?).
 In the more common instances where technology doesn’t fail, jurors just see it as one of the many tools that were used to help them understand the case and to make a good decision.

 Recommendations for ‘Looking Good’ When Compared to the Other Party

 1. Don’t be the party making less use of technology.
 Doing that doesn’t make you seem simple and honest, and doesn’t make the other party look like deep pockets.
 It only sacrifices the advantage of better teaching (see Part 2 of this series), while also risking the message you are less prepared,and less interested in clearly explaining the case to the jury.